David-Robinson/Getting-and-Cleaning-Data-Course-Project/README.md

 - standing
 - laying

-4. Creates a new data set with 10299 rows x 68 columns containing subject ID and activity name, followed by 66 measurements:
+* Creates a new data set with 10299 rows x 68 columns containing subject ID and activity name, followed by 66 measurements:

-a.
 Merges subject, activity, and measurement data into one data set

-b.
 Creates descriptive variable names to appropriately label the data set

-c.
 Result saved in newData

-5. Creates a second, independent tidy data set with 180 rows x 68 columns containing the average of each measurement corresponding to each activity for each subject
+* Creates a second, independent tidy data set with 180 rows x 68 columns containing the average of each measurement corresponding to each activity for each subject

-a.
 First column contains subject ID’s

-b.
 Second column contains activity names

-c.
 Columns 3 through 68 contain the average for each of the 66 measurements

-d.
 30 subjects x 6 activities per subject = 180 rows

-e.
 Answer saved in “tidy_data_set.txt”